 Data were obtained from the Medical Monitoring Project, a representative national sample of HIV-positive patients in adult patients receiving medical care.

-The authors calculated the percentage of ART patients (new and continued prescriptions), viral suppression (viral load below 200 copies / ml at the last follow-up) and sustained viral suppression (viral load below 200 copies / ml in all patients). the tests done in a period of twelve months). -In Brazil, viral suppression is understood as a count of less than forty copies of HIC per milliliter of blood.
-I do not quite understand the US Health Policy, but in a country where people vote for a president and, depending on the opinion of "delegates and SUPER DELEGATES, whoever lives in the Oval Office is the one who lost the vote popular…
+The authors calculated the percentage of patients on ART prescriptions (new and continuous prescriptions), with viral suppression (viral load below 200 copies / ml at last monitoring) and sustained with viral suppression (viral load below 200 copies / ml in all tests done over a period of twelve months).
+In Brazil, viral suppression is understood as a count of less than forty copies of ICH per milliliter of blood.
+I don't quite understand the US Health Policy, but in a country where the people vote for a president and, depending on the opinion of “delegates and SUPER DELEGATES, who will live in the Oval Office is the one who lost the election by vote. popular…

 The results were encouraging for all three outcomes.